Jon Boden: Other projects and commissions

 In 2013 Boden joined the Sacconi Quartet to perform Elvis Costello and the Brodski Quartet's Juliet Letters at The Bristol Proms.
 In 2015 they repeated their performance at The Sacconi Quartet's own Chamber Music Festival in Folkestone and at the Lichfield festival.

 In film and television, Boden has written the soundtrack for the BBC TV version of the radio comedy Count Arthur Strong.
 Boden also contributed a version of Mike Scott's How Long Will I Love You to the soundtrack of the Richard Curtis’ feature film About Time, appearing as a busker in an extended montage sequence.
 Boden's version of the song plays at the end of the film.
+The theme song for the 2023 BBC show "Beyond Paradise" is arranged by Boden and performed by Bellowhead, as is Sunday Omnibus version of The Archers' theme on BBC Radio 4.

 Boden composed All Hallows for Music to Move to, a part of the annual Dance Umbrella, London's international dance festival, celebrating 21st century choreography across the capital and running since 1978.
 It was a commission from Fuel Theatre and the piece was used to create two videos, the first capture a performance from professional choreographer Vicki Igbokwe, the second a montage of footage from the public, who were encouraged to film their own response to the piece.

 Boden was commissioned to compose a short choral piece for The Bristol Proms 2015, which was performed at Bristol Old Vic Theatre by Erebus Ensemble, a 40-voice choir.

 In 2019 Boden provided a song for the computer game Nocked.

 In 2019 Boden provided music and lyrics for a touring production of the children book The Pirate Cruncher.

 In 2021 Boden launched Colourchord system, an experimental system for promoting social singing using simple four-part harmony, funded by Awards For All.

 In 2022 Boden arranged and performed orchestral versions of six songs from the Floodplain trilogy of albums, with the Hallam Sinfonia.

+In 2023 Boden and Eliza Carthy released an album of seasonal songs, Glad Christmas Comes.